 This holiday season, ask for something that will last for a lifetime: a yoga prop kit for your home practice.
 Come January, you'll be looking to enroll in streaming video classes and you'll need to have equipment.
 See our recommendations for a short list of the props you'll need for Iyengar yoga classes.

-The most handy item for your yoga practice is a metal folding chair with the back taken out.
+A Yoga Chair.
+Serious students have two.
+The most handy item for your yoga practice is a metal folding chair with the back removed.
+It's possible to make one yourself.
+We include a video a metal here if you want to see how it's done.
 A yoga chair is not just for sitting.
-It's helpful for standing postures, when hamstrings are tight and you need to bend forward from the hip.
-It's great for seated twists, back extensions, and even inversions.
-If you don't want to make one yourself, we've got them for sale at $40 plus tax, available for pick up.
+Entire books have been written about the myriad ways of practicing asana with a chair.
+If you don't want to make one yourself, we've got them for sale at $45 plus tax, available for pick up.

-Yoga Blankets are also very important.
+Yoga Blankets, are also very important.
 They are essential for shoulder stand.
 Yoga Blankets can be used in place of a bolster in many cases.
-But if you're deciding to have blankets instead of a bolster, you'll need at least 5 good ones.
-Ideally, blankets should be tightly woven and made of cotton, without fringes, from Pune, India.
-Most studios in the US use Mexican blankets, which are easier to access and less expensive.
+Pictured left are two Indian cotton blankets folded for head support.
+You will need at least 5 of these, for shoulder stand.
+Ideally, blankets should be tightly woven and made of cotton, without fringes.
+Ours are $30 each, from Pune, India.
+Mexican blankets may also be used, but the disadvantages are fringe edges, polyester blend, and often a loose or non-uniform weave.
 The best size is 60" x 80".
-These look good to me.

 Blocks are important for standing postures, and sometimes seated postures as well.
 Get a pair.
 Wooden blocks are traditional; we have them for $50 a pair.
 You might also like cork blocks.
 Foam blocks are cheap and unstable.
 We don't recommend them as your only pair.
 There are many uses for blocks, so get them.
 As you can see on the right, I am using four blocks and a long strap in this posture for pelvic conditioning.